Michelle F. Moseley Counseling

 The topic of motherhood is another area where many women feel rejected.
 I know several women who purposely do not attend services on Mother’s Day because of all the emphasis on being a biological mother.
 This overlooks those who mother folks in other ways, those who are struggling in their efforts to become a mother, those who have tension-filled relationships with their own mothers, and all the others who don’t fit within the narrow mold of biological motherhood celebrated in many churches on this day.

 Another area of gender-based rejection is based on what some call “the Billy Graham rule.”
 Apparently, the famous evangelist Billy Graham had a rule that he would never be alone with a woman who was not his wife, not even to allow for a private conversation to provide spiritual guidance.
 I can respect honoring one’s marriage and ensuring that your spouse knows that your relationship with them is different than every other relationship you have.
 However, this “rule” plays out in extremely hurtful ways that exclude women from having a voice in many settings and indicate that men have no control over themselves sexually.
-I think most people outside the evangelical Church would agree that there is a monumental difference between sharing a hotel room with someone of the opposite sex (assuming that’s who you’re attracted to) on a multi-day trip and having a conversation with an opposite sex co-worker to collaborate on a plan.
+I think most people outside the evangelical Church would agree that there is a monumental difference between sharing a hotel room with someone of the opposite sex (assuming that’s who you’re attracted to) on a multi-day trip versus having a conversation with an opposite sex co-worker to collaborate on a work-realted project.
 Additionally, the structure of the evangelical Church and its views on a gender hierarchy, are one of the few environments where grown adults can just choose not to interact with others in their workspace based on gender.

 This gender hierarchy also creates a breeding ground for sexual abuse.
 I want to be clear that a churchmember/congregant does not have an affair with their pastor; the pastor sexually abuses that churchmember.
 There is a power dynamic at play there and abuse is all about power.
 When this continues to happen, and the men who are known to be perpetrators are protected and remain in positions of power, folks see that the Church is not a safe place.
-The lack of retribution for the abusers and support for the survivors is another way that many folks feel rejected by the church.
+The lack of retribution for the abusers or support for the survivors is another way that many folks feel rejected by the church.

-How Can the Church Do Better
+How Can the Church Do Better?

 I truly believe that when we know better, we have the opportunity to do better.
 You may be in a position to help a particular church do better.
 Here are some ideas of how the Church (and individual churches) can do better, and perhaps decrease the number of folks who feel rejected by the Church.